kwquan/Grab_Safety/README.md

 6) In the fourth cell, replace 'xxx' in the line: test_X = pd.read_csv(xxx) with test file name
 7) Ensure all modules are installed before running all cells
 8) Note that cells containing '(FOR TEST SET)' are meant for test set data only
+9) Refer to 'More explanation on smooth_features function' file for further elaboration on how smooth_features function works
-9) Feel free to contact me at khooweiquan2014@gmail.com for any queries
+10) Feel free to contact me at khooweiquan2014@gmail.com for any queries

 Finally, A BIG THANK-YOU to grab for organising this competition!
 Because of this, I have learnt so much regarding accelerators, gyroscopes & driving telematics :)